 True platforms facilitate efficient value exchange

-With a vast array of different platform consumer types to serve, great platforms excel at providing tools and services to facilitate value exchange between these different types of consumers.
+With a vast array of different platform consumer types to serve, great platforms excel at providing tools and services to facilitate value exchange between these different types of consumers through a variety of platform marketplaces.

 The Foreign exchange markets facilitate the exchange of currencies — money — in real-time across the globe.
 Banks, consumers, and businesses can exchange one currency for another through software, in person, and through currency trading floors.